Claudio Pellegrini: Honors and awards

 In 1999, he received the International Free-Electron Laser (FEL) Prize for his work on X-ray free-electron lasers.
 In 2001, he received the Robert R. Wilson Prize of the American Physical Society.
 In 2014, he was awarded the Enrico Fermi Award by U.S. President Barack Obama with the citation “For pioneering research advancing understanding of relativistic electron beams and free-electron lasers, and for transformative discoveries profoundly impacting the successful development of the first hard x-ray free-electron laser, heralding a new era for science.”
-In 2017 he has been elected to membership in the National Academy of Sciences.